Quantum geometry in correlated electron phases: from flat band to dispersive band: Summary and outlook

 In summary, the properties of Bloch electrons are described by the energy spectrum and the Bloch wave function, whose shape in momentum space, that is, energy dispersion and quantum geometry, respectively, characterize various phenomena in condensed matter physics.
 In particular, Bloch electrons possess two characteristic quantum geometric structures: one is the phase distance described by the Berry curvature, and the other is the amplitude distance related to the quantum metric.
 While the Berry curvature plays essential roles in various topological phenomena as an effective magnetic field, the quantum metric serves as the spread of the Wannier function, enriching a variety of correlated electron phases.

 Flat-band systems without energy dispersion offer a paradigmatic platform for correlated electron phases dominated by quantum geometry and central topics for studying quantum geometry.
-However, we have shown that the quantum geometric effect can be taken over to the dispersive-band systems without a flat band; various superconductivity and magnetism can be driven by quantum geometry.
+However, we have shown that the quantum geometric effect can be taken over to the dispersive-band systems without a flat band; various types of superconductivity and magnetism can be driven by quantum geometry.
 While we focus on the superfluid weight and ferromagnetism, quantum geometry also plays a significant role in other superconducting and magnetic phenomena.
 For example, quantum geometry induces finite momentum superconductivity, including Fulde–Ferrell–Larkin–Ovchinnikov superconductivity~\cite{Kitamura2022} and anapole superconductivity~\cite{Kitamura2023}, which have flat-band counterparts~\cite{Jiang2023,Chen2023,Wang2025,Aaron2025}.
 As for magnetism, recent progress has shown that the quantum-geometry-driven magnetism is not limited to ferromagnetsim: antiferromagnetism~\cite{Oh2025}, altermagnetism~\cite{Heinsdorf2025}, and odd-parity magnetism~\cite{Kudo2025} can be driven by quantum geometry.
+Moreover, the quantum geometric origins of magnetism in the real materials, LaFeAsO and Pb$_9$Cu(PO$_4$)$_6$O, are revealed by the first-principles calculations~\cite{shimizu2026magnetic}.

 Beyond the phenomena covered in this perspective, quantum geometry manifests itself in many other contexts.
-In addition to well-known transport responses~\cite{Liu2025,Gao2025}, it plays roles in correlated electron physics, such as the electron-phonon coupling phenomena~\cite{Hu2021,Yu2024non,Pellitteri2025}, fractional Chern insulators~\cite{Liu2024}, Bose-Einstein condensation~\cite{Julku2021,Julku2021excitations}, and screened Coulomb interaction~\cite{Shavit2025,Shavit2025nematic}.
+In addition to well-known transport responses~\cite{Liu2025,Gao2025}, it plays roles in correlated electron physics, such as the electron-phonon coupling phenomena~\cite{Hu2021,Yu2024non,Hu2025ph1,Hu2025ph2,Pellitteri2025,Li2025}, fractional Chern insulators~\cite{Liu2024}, Bose-Einstein condensation~\cite{Julku2021,Julku2021excitations}, and screened Coulomb interaction~\cite{Shavit2025,Shavit2025nematic}.
 As we have seen, even in problems traditionally thought to be governed primarily by the energy dispersion, consideration of flat-band systems shows that the phenomena are necessarily controlled by quantum geometry, and these effects carry over to dispersive-band systems as well.
 We hope that this article will help catalyze further research on quantum geometry, leading to the recognition of its importance across diverse phenomena and to the discovery of yet unrecognized physics.